Doasy/AlbionContractSystem/README.md

 ## Honour

 After the task being complete, the user will pass a survey provided by the system, that will puntuate the guilds job.
+The client has honour too.

 ## Contracts